rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 ## What does rqlite rewrite?

 ### `RANDOM()`
-> :warning: **This functionality was introduced in version 7.7.0.
-It does not exist in earlier releases.**

 Any SQL statement containing `RANDOM()` is rewritten following these rules:
 - the statement is part of a write-request i.e. the request is sent to the `/db/execute` HTTP API.